lawmurray/Birch/DOCS.md

 Within the body of a fiber, the `yield` statement is used to pause execution.
 This yields execution to the caller, along with the given value.

 The fiber terminates when execution reaches the end of the body, if ever.
 When terminating, it does not yield a value.
 To terminate the execution of a fiber before reaching the end of the body, use an empty `return;` statement.

+### Fibers-within-fibers

+An outer fiber may call an inner fiber using the above syntax, as if the outer fiber were any other function.
+For convenience, the following implicit behaviour is also specified.

+If the outer fiber calls the inner fiber in such a way that its return value is ignored:

+    f(a, b);

+this implicitly behaves as:

+    c:C! <- f(a, b);
+    while (c?) {
+      yield c!;
+    }

+That is, the outer fiber yields the values of the inner fiber until the inner fiber completes execution.

+The same behaviour applies to an outer fiber that calls an inner *function*---not itself a fiber---which has a fiber return value.

 ## Classes